Vandzene

-Vandzene is a village in Vandzene parish, Talsi Municipality, in the western part of Latvia.
+Vandzene is a village in Vandzene parish, Talsi Municipality, in the Courland region of Latvia.
 The community's elevation is 49 m (160 ft).

 The Vandzene Manor was built at the start of the 19th century.
 At present, Vandzene Gymnasium occupies the estate.

 The grand-stone of Vandzene, with a circumference of 26 metres, is the third largest stone in Latvia.
 In ancient times it was a place of worship and stood amid an apple orchard and birch grove.